c0dejump/HawkScan/README.md

   > -s SUBDOMAINS  subdomain tester
   > -t THREAD      Number of threads to use for URL Fuzzing.
 Default: 5
   > -a USER_AGENT  choice user-agent
-  > --redirect     For scan with redirect response (301/302)
+  > --redirect     For scan with redirect response like 301,302